vramdhanie/bird-snap/tutorial/mock_main_screen.md

   - __App.css__ is the CSS code applied to this component.
 2. The next line of code starts a class representing the component that you are building.
 Most of the code that you write for a component will be in the class block.
 3. The *render()* method is the only required method in a React component.
 It returns the JSX that defines the UI.
+Notice that the code between the parentheses of the `return` statement look like plain old HTML.
+That is [JSX](https://reactjs.org/docs/introducing-jsx.html) which for the most part behaves just like HTML but is much more.
+We will be highlighting the differences as we encounter them later.

 At this point you may edit this code